 Integrity is at the core of The FUSE Cup.
 It is a foundational value that is important in many aspects of life.
 Players must develop personal integrity and self respect, this means not using any negative self talk when things don’t go to plan.
 They must show respect for their opponents, their schools and the rules of the competition at all times.

 It’s totally normal to be upset and disappointed when things don’t go to plan.
 We get it.
 However, how we handle that disappointment is really important and can help us develop strength of character and resilience.
-It is therefor important that all players deal with their disappointment positively during all training and competitive situations.
+It is therefore important that all players deal with their disappointment positively during all training and competitive situations.

-Encouraging your team mates and showing team spirit and pride adds to the atmosphere of any event.
-Team captains play a huge role in ensuring their team mates and connected and support each other throughout the heats, semi finals and finals.
+Encouraging your teammates and showing team spirit and pride adds to the atmosphere of any event.
+Team captains play a huge role in ensuring their teammates and connected and support each other throughout the heats, semi-finals and finals.
 Learning to be an effective and encouraging team member is another vital life skill.